DeanLemans/deanlemans.github.io/_posts/2024-10-10-Dean-Lemans.md

 If you'd like to contact me see my list of [social links](https://linksta.cc/@Dean).

-:P.S:
+P.S
-if you would like to support me, please consider donating(XMR) to the following address:
+: if you would like to support me, please consider donating(XMR) to the following address:
 ```
 87dCcTRZPA4ZfhWYxRvCsWUynyNCAXUi2HrgrEhVPNz8HdDdFdF3X5dURNejtPSUdc3uBMZpri5D4PJqJwacXDa1AYahHQ5
 ```